cloudburst/libheap/docs/UserGuide.md

     (gdb) heap -h
     "heap" Options:

     -a 0x1234      Specify an arena address
-    -c            Print compact arena listing (all chunks) -l            Print a flat listing of all chunks in an arena -s [#]        Print all small bins, or only a single small bin fastbins [#]  Print all fast bins, or only a single fast bin freebins      Print compact bin listing (only free chunks) mstats        Print memory alloc statistics similar to malloc_stats(3)
+    -c             Print compact arena listing (all chunks) -l             Print a flat listing of all chunks in an arena fastbins [#]   Print all fast bins, or only a single fast bin smallbins [#]  Print all small bins, or only a single small bin freebins       Print compact bin listing (only free chunks) mstats         Print memory alloc statistics similar to malloc_stats(3)

 #### heap
     (gdb) heap